 Showing vs. Telling

 Another consistency issue is the placement of people and props.
 If your heroine has both hands full, how is she picking up her cell phone?
 Did she pick up her purse two pages ago?
 Did Joe go to work and now he’s in the bedroom?

-And, finally, are your dialog tags used efficiently?
+And, finally, are your dialogue tags used efficiently?
 Where can action tags serve better?
-Where is a dialog tag necessary for clarity?
+Where is a dialogue tag necessary for clarity?

 Overuse of Adjectives and Adverbs

 Grammar and Punctuation

 So, what can affect your quote?
 (I can hear you thinking that!)
 Part of it depends on the level of revision and editing your book has gone through before it reaches me, and the quote is also affected by my assessment of the length and complexity of the project.
 Per word pricing is only a guideline.These guidelines are offered as a convenience so that you can get a ballpark figure for your project without having to contact me (unless you want to!)
 I’m happy to answer questions and discuss projects, but I personally dislike having to contact someone just to get an idea of pricing, so I don’t want to subject you to that.

 A big part of choosing an editor isn’t just skill – it’s also determining whether or not you’ll be able to work with the person.
 In order to let you get an idea of both factors, I’m happy to offer you a no-obligation sample.
 Send me your manuscript (or just the first five pages, if it’s still a work in progress) and I’ll happily edit the first five pages and send it back to you.
 This will also let me give you an accurate quote as well as estimate project length and turnaround time.